 There's been no attempt at neatness.

 It's a pretty lonely view from the pulpit.
 Sharp-eyed viewers will spot Susan at the back.
-She's leading worship in July and was in to see how everything works.
+She's lead worship in July and was in to see how everything works.

 In the first few weeks of the pandemic, when group sizes were limited to five or fewer, it was lonelier than this.
 For a while there were only Rev. Elaine, Matt, and Wayne in the building.
 Physical distancing was easier then.

 Behind the scenes we are all wearing masks, and keeping physical distance as much as possible.

-In July 2020 we will bring in a few more volunteers one at a time to expand the number of technical people.
+Over the summer of 2020 we will bring in a more volunteers one at a time to expand the number of technical people.